LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Notes on acquisition:** No data acquisition required.

-**Notes of caution:** Must match the label name specified in the program input parameter file, and any supplimentary files, such as the infrastructure file.
+**Notes of caution:** Must match the label name specified in the program input parameter file, and any supplementary files, such as the infrastructure file.

 ### max_workday